 Partners can also benefit from counseling.
 It's important for partners to have open communication and correct information.

 Modify Your Sexual Activities

-Special Precautions if you have HIV
+Special Precautions for HIV Infection

 Genital herpes—CDC fact sheet.
 Centers for Disease Control and Prevention website.
 Available at:

 http://www.cdc.gov/std/herpes/stdfact-herpes-detailed.htm.
 Updated February 13, 2013.
 Accessed October 16, 2014.

 http://www.ebscohost.com/dynamed.
 Updated September 8, 2014.
 Accessed October 16, 2014.